 This policy is based on review of current dental and medical literature, as well as policies and guidelines established by stakeholders in the health of infants, children, and adolescents affected by craniofacial anomalies.
-Data is not available to determine the effectiveness of various insurance coverage or limitations of that coverage on children with craniofacial anomalies.
+A MEDLINE search was conducted using the terms "orofacial anomalies", "congenital anomalies", "cleft lip/palate", "third party reimbursement", and "insurance".
+Data is not available to deter mine the effectiveness of various insurance coverage or li mitations of that coverage on children with craniofacial anomalies.